 - studying towards an undergraduate or integrated masters qualification, or an undergraduate module on a standalone basis.
-Please see Fee Rules (Undergraduate) 2018/19. - studying postgraduate modules that fall within an academic year other than 2018/19.
-Please see the Fee Rules in force for that academic year. - studying for a Postgraduate Research Degree. - studying through an Apprenticeship Programme.
-Please contact your Apprenticeship Programme Delivery Manager (APDM).
+Please see Fee Rules (Undergraduate) 2019/20. - studying postgraduate modules that fall within an academic year other than 2019/20.
+Please see the Fee Rules in force for that academic year. - studying for a Postgraduate Research Degree. - studying as part of an Apprenticeship Programme.
+Please contact your Apprenticeship Programme Delivery Manager (APDM). - studying a Microcredential via the FutureLearn platform.
+Please see Terms and Conditions (Microcredentials) 2019/20.